gongsu832/docker-s390x/README.md

 # docker-s390x-debian

-These are statically linked docker binaries for Linux s390x.
-They were built on Debian but should also work for RHEL and SLES.
+These are dynamically and statically linked docker binaries for Linux s390x Debian 8.
+Dynamically linked binary is generally preferred since it supports udev sync.
+The statically linked binary should also work for other distros such as RHEL and SLES.

-To install, simply uncompress and copy docker-1.x.x into /usr/local/bin (or whichever directory in your PATH you prefer).
+To install, simply uncompress and untar the archive in /usr/local/bin (or whichever directory in your PATH you prefer).